hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the rules for a security group for your compute account.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 List the rules for security group `mysecgroup`: